Divested-Mobile/Mull/README.md

 Deprecation Notice
 ------------------
 Fennec (Firefox for Android) is completely deprecated and ESR 68.12 is the final version.
-Fenix is the replacement, but currently includes many proprietary dependencies.
+Fenix is the replacement and mull-fenix is available.
-Fennec based Mull will not be around much longer.

 Faster builds
 -------------